TheOnlyMiki/412_OpenCV_lab/README.md

 **20%**, Turtlebot can effectively match the Stop-Sign icon, and should stopeed before passed red area.

+# Submission

+### Eclass
+Recording a video for your robot that handle the task, and submitting the video on eclass.

+### Github
+submit your code, and finish answer.md

 # Reference

 World model and camera hardware that used in this Lab are designed by the repo from https://github.com/utra-robosoccer.